 - What was produced?
 Even the most primitive societies had to grapple with this question.
 Primitive societies might think of it in terms of what they could hunt or plant.
 But this is also a question entrepreneurs have been asking for thousands of years.

 - How was it produced?
 This question forces us to look at resources, such as labor and machines, to understand how goods were made in the past.
-Looking at changes that were made to how things were produced helps us understand how we got to where we are today.
+Looking at changes that were made to how things were produced helps us understand how we arrived at where we are today.

 - How did what was produced get distributed?
 This question can be asked at the familial, communal, regional, national, and international levels.
 Asking this question helps us to understand commerce, the allocation of resources, and social welfare practices.